- Home

 Anonymised data will be shared with HSC employers as management reports on vaccine uptake.

-VMS has enabled secure cross sharing of vaccination records between Northern Ireland and England and intend to enable a similar mechanism for Scotland and Wales.
-If you have received your vaccine outside of Northern Ireland but are registered with a GP in Northern Ireland; if you have received your vaccine in Northern Ireland but are registered with a GP in another UK jurisdiction, VMS will securely transfer your records.
+VMS previously enabled secure cross sharing of COVID-19 vaccination records between Northern Ireland and England, this sharing mechanism was deactivated in June 2024.
+If you received your COVID-19 vaccine outside of Northern Ireland but were registered with a GP in Northern Ireland; if you have received your COVID-19 vaccine in Northern Ireland but were registered with a GP in another UK jurisdiction, VMS would have securely transferred your records.

 Non identifiable and aggregated data is shared with other countries in line with International Health Regulations (2005) part VIII, Article 45, Treatment of Personal Data, such as Public Health England for the purposes of UK national vaccination surveillance.